aahamlin/aahamlin.github.io/_posts/2020-05-06-elm-page-navigation.md

 layout: post
 ---

-[Elm](https://elm-lang.org) is a functianal language for building web pages.
+[Elm](https://elm-lang.org) is a functional language for building web pages.
 I first discovered Elm back around 2015, before my life went haywire.
 Getting back to it now, I decided to break down the single page application example, [rtfeldmand/elm-spa-example](https://github.com/rtfeldman/elm-spa-example), to make sure I understand the basics better.
 (Also, this uses webpack for builds and Bootstrap 4.3 CSS for themes.)

 I have broken this into 4 parts:
 1. Types and records